I am a Corpse

 At times I felt like I had closed my eyes and woken up in a typical Ottoman life that allowed me to understand what that world was about.
 I understood how Islam forged it’s way into the mundane.
 Also I learned how the Turkish folklore made it’s way from the Sultan’s private chambers to the merchant on the streets.
 From the heart of the empire to the outskirts of the far-away regions.

 The book presents a dose of real Turkish experience through the life and death of ordinary people.
 I had the chance the read about many normal experiences of various characters and learn a bit about the Turkish way of seeing things.
 You get the chance to go in the collective mind of Turks and how they would interact with the events around them.

-All in all I believe it is a unforgettable book that paves the way into the sea of Turkish literature.
-Most importantly it provides a peak into the writings of Orhan Pamuk and his marvellous way of exposing real life.
-You’ll get the feeling you need to immerse yourself again into this world, like I did.
+All in all, I believe it is an unforgettable book that paves the way into the sea of Turkish literature.
+Most importantly it provides a peak into the writings of Orhan Pamuk and his marvelous way of exposing real life.
+You’ll get the feeling you need to immerse yourself again into this world like I did.